 I wish I could do more myself!
 Trip-planning can be stressful, but also a wonderful chance to learn about new places and be creative.
 I hope you’ll take a look at all of the Travel Guides and browse the travel section for inspiration.
 Generally I’ve included all the details I could in our travelogues, so it’s unlikely that I’ll be able to add much more.

-Sponsored posts are always indicated with a disclosure statement at the bottom.
-Financial support for the blog and compensation for my time is really important, so I’m grateful to the brands who make it possible for me to write and maintain Hither & Thither.
-That said, I only work with companies that are a natural fit for me and whom I’m comfortable endorsing.
+While I’m not currently accepting any sponsored content, previously sponsored posts are always indicated with a disclosure statement at the bottom.
+Financial support for the blog and compensation for my time is really important, so I’m grateful to the brands who have made it possible for me to write and maintain Hither & Thither.
+That said, I have only worked with companies that are a natural fit for me and whom I’m comfortable endorsing.

 In some cases, posts on this site include affiliate links for products mentioned.
 This means that Hither & Thither may earn a small commission on items that have been purchased through those links.
 The links do not affect the price of the purchase, and I only feature items and products I would genuinely link to whether or not I have an affiliate relationship.